BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/the_easterlings.md

 **WARGEAR**

-- Heavy amour
+- Heavy Amour
-- sword or dagger
+- [Sword] or [Dagger]

 **OPTIONS**

-- Banner: 25 points
+- [Banner] - 25 points
-- Black Dragon Upgrade: 2 points
+- Black Dragon Upgrade - 2 points
-- Pike: 1 point
+- [Pike] - 1 point
-- Shield: 1 point
+- [Shield] - 1 point
-- Bow: 1 point
+- [Bow] - 1 point
-- Swap Weapon: 1 point
+- Swap Weapon - 1 point

 **SPECIAL RULES**

 - **Phalanx** `ACTIVE`

-Easterlings can use pike and shield without penalty.
+Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
 If an Easterling model loses a duel roll on foot, up to two other models that also have the Phalanx rule can Make Way, instead of one.

 </div>